Statewide virtual board member replaced ahead of Monday's scheduled Catholic school vote

 Also, the Attorney General’s Office, which provides legal counsel to the virtual charter school board, has advised that it might not be able to represent individual board members if they were sued for approving the Catholic charter school application.

-With the St. Isidore matter looming, the board has already gotten three new members appointed since the beginning of 2023 — Bill Pearson of Oologah, appointed by McCall, Nellie Sanders of Kingfisher, appointed by Oklahoma Senate President Pro Tem Greg Treat, and Scott Strawn, appointed by Gov. Stitt.
+With the St. Isidore matter looming, the board has already added three other new members since the beginning of 2023 — Bill Pearson of Oologah, appointed by McCall; Nellie Sanders of Kingfisher, appointed by Oklahoma Senate President Pro Tem Greg Treat; and Scott Strawn, appointed by Stitt.

-If signed into law by Stitt, the virtual school board would be abolished and reconstituted as the Statewide Charter School Board with expanded authority over all charter schools, not just virtual charter schools whose instruction is computer-based and largely home-based.
+If the bill is signed into law by Stitt, the virtual school board will be abolished and reconstituted as the Statewide Charter School Board with expanded authority over all charter schools, not just virtual charter schools, whose instruction is computer-based and largely home-based.